 Unsafe nursing practice includes two overriding areas of concern.
 These include prevention of physical and emotional jeopardy to the patient.
 Physical jeopardy is defined as: Any action or inaction on the part of the student, which threatens the patient's physical well-being.
-Emotional jeopardy is defined as: Any action or inaction on the part of the student, which threatens the patient of the student, which threatens the patient of the student, which threatens the part of the student, which threatens the patient of the student, which threatens the patient's emotional well-being.
+Emotional jeopardy is defined as: Any action or inaction on the part of the student, which threatens the patient of the student, which threatens the patient of the student, which threatens the part of the student, which threatens the patient's emotional well-being.